Maroan Sannadi: Athletic Bilbao

-After being a target of Athletic Bilbao since October 2024, Sannadi signed a four-and-a-half-year contract with the club on 1 February 2025, his 24th birthday.
+After being a target of Athletic Bilbao since October 2024, Sannadi signed a four-and-a-half-year contract with the club on 1 February 2025, his 24th birthday; the fee was not disclosed officially, but was reported as being an initial €3 million to Alavés plus potential add-ons for meeting targets, as well as payments to Barakaldo and formative clubs.
 He made his club and La Liga debut a week later as a second-half substitute in a 3–0 win over Girona at San Mamés (Endika Buján, a reserve squad member and fellow former Barakaldo player, doing likewise).
 He was the first player of Moroccan origin to play for Athletic Bilbao's senior team under their policy restricting themselves to using local players.

-Immediately installed as a contender for the starting striker role, the raw Sannadi was soon given precedence ahead of Gorka Guruzeta in several important fixtures by head coach Ernesto Valverde; within his first few months at the elite level he had played in the Stadio Olimpico in Rome, Ibrox Stadium in Glasgow, Old Trafford in Manchester and most of the domestic arenas, causing concern for experienced defenders with his physical presence and link-up play – though only scoring once and attracting some criticism for his awkward style – as Athletic reached the semi-finals of the 2024–25 UEFA Europa League and finished fourth in La Liga to qualify for the UEFA Champions League for the first time in a decade.
+Immediately installed as a contender for the starting striker role, head coach Ernesto Valverde soon selected the raw Sannadi ahead of Gorka Guruzeta in several important fixtures; within his first few months at the elite level he had played in the Stadio Olimpico in Rome, Ibrox Stadium in Glasgow, Old Trafford in Manchester and most of the domestic arenas, causing concern for experienced defenders with his physical presence and link-up play – though only scoring once and attracting some criticism for his awkward style – as Athletic reached the semi-finals of the 2024–25 UEFA Europa League and finished fourth in La Liga to qualify for the UEFA Champions League for the first time in a decade.

+On 30 October 2025, the club announced that Sannadi would undergo surgery on his right knee to fix an ongoing meniscus issue, with the resulting lay-off causing him to miss most of the club's Champions League campaign and the 2025 Africa Cup of Nations with Morocco, also potentially hampering his chances of being selected for the upcoming 2026 FIFA World Cup.